jgoldfar/jgoldfar.github.io/content/blog/automating-personal-devops.md

 ## Future Work

+* Look to other installations that I can automate!v

 * Add TeX package installation to playbook.

 * Leverage Ansible's git repository management to replace my semi-automated version of the same.